I was talking to a frustrated CEO last week. Their No. 1 store was failing and he felt it was the manager’s fault.

-Many employees are not used to having an effective boss, not used to being called on the carpet for bonehead mistakes, or seeing people being fired.
+Many retail employees are not used to having an effective boss, not used to being called on the carpet for bonehead mistakes, or seeing people being fired.
 That’s because many business owners are so desperate for employees that they’ll put up with anything,

 And then you blame them, not the real culprit which is… wait for it…you.